Cooper Norcross Health

-Cooper University Hospital is a teaching hospital and biomedical research facility located in Camden, New Jersey.
+Cooper Norcross Health is a teaching hospital and biomedical research facility located in Camden, New Jersey.
 The hospital formerly served as a clinical campus of Robert Wood Johnson Medical School and the University of Medicine and Dentistry of New Jersey.

 Affiliated with Cooper Medical School of Rowan University, the hospital offers training programs for medical students, medical residents, fellows, nurses, and allied health professions.

-In partnership with MD Anderson Cancer Center in Houston, Cooper also operates a comprehensive oncology center serving patients in New Jersey and the Delaware Valley metropolitan region.
+In partnership with MD Anderson Cancer Center in Houston, Cooper also operates a comprehensive oncology center serving patients in New Jersey and the Philadelphia metropolitan area.

 Cooper is affiliated with the Coriell Institute for Medical Research and is a tertiary partner for 21 regional hospitals in the Delaware Valley.

 History

 19th century

-Cooper University Hospital was established in 1887 by the family of Richard M. Cooper, a Quaker physician.
+Cooper Norcross Health, formerly Cooper University Hospital, was established in 1887 by the family of Richard M. Cooper, a Quaker physician.
 The original hospital had 30 beds and provided health care services to the low-income population of Camden, New Jersey.
 It slowly grew from a small community hospital into a 635-bed regional tertiary care center.